esp-arkui/arkui_ace_engine_lite/README.md

 ## Introduction<a name="section11660541593"></a>

 The JS UI framework is a set of JS-UI framework provided for you to develop OpenHarmony applications.
-The following figure shows the framework architecture.
+The following figure shows the framework architecture.huawei

 **Figure  1**  Framework architecture<a name="fig11520531310"></a>